Rabbinical College of Pretoria

-became Rosh Yeshiva (Dean), along with Dayan Gidon Fox.
+became rosh yeshiva (dean), along with Dayan Gidon Fox.

 The offering comprises a two-year semicha (ordination) programme.

-Additional to the standard topics, the first year includes, also, a “pre-semicha” course, covering various practical areas of Halakha (Jewish Law) and Rabbinics.
+Additional to the standard topics, the first year includes, also, a "pre-semicha" course covering various practical areas of halakha (Jewish Law) and Rabbinics.

-Students receive their semicha from the Roshei Yeshiva (until his passing, jointly with the renowned Posek Rabbi Zalman Nechemia Goldberg; and previously Rabbi Yaacov Warhaftig of Machon Ariel in Jerusalem.)
+Students receive their semicha from the Roshei Yeshiva (jointly with the renowned Posek Rabbi Zalman Nechemia Goldberg until his death; and previously Rabbi Yaacov Warhaftig of Machon Ariel in Jerusalem.)

 Since the Yeshiva focuses on semicha, students have studied at other institutions for several years prior to joining the programme.

 The students also teach, studying individually with members of Pretoria's synagogue.

 An initiative within the curriculum is the "discovery" program, based in the African bushveld.